Workplace design has evolved quickly over the past decade with the workplace now seen by many companies as an important strategic asset.

 This pace of change looks set to continue as the humble office moves from being simply a place where people had a desk, worked from 9 to 5 and occasionally ate some birthday cake.

-Today, the office or workplace as it has become more fashionably known has transformed into a space where people aren’t tied to a desk, have a huge amount of flexibility, collaborate in cool, colurful breakout areas and have a steady supply of healthy snacks and artisan coffee.
+Today, the office or workplace as it has become more fashionably known has transformed into a space where people aren’t tied to a desk, have a huge amount of flexibility, collaborate in cool, colourful breakout areas and have a steady supply of healthy snacks and artisan coffee.

 The reality is that nowadays, work doesn’t always get completed inside the workplace.
-Alongside technology, people’s expectations have risen with many now ‘demanding’ a comfortable and flexible workplace as the bare minimum.
+Alongside technology, people’s expectations have risen with many now ‘demanding’ comfortable and flexible work as the bare minimum.
 This has led to many companies coming to the realisation that their offices have a major role to play when it comes to staff wellbeing and also attracting the very best talent.
 Office design has reacted by creating desirable, flexible workplaces that in theory provide staff with a choice of work settings so they can be as productive as possible.

-Collaboration & Workplace Design
+Collaboration and Workplace Design

 Collaboration has increasingly become a buzzword in relation to office and workplace design with growing numbers of companies aspiring to create collaborative work environments.
 But what does this mean, how do we create a collaborative workplace and what are the benefits?

 The simplest definition of collaboration is ‘where colleagues work together to share ideas and brainstorm so they can accomplish a common goal’.
 But that’s just teamwork, isn’t it?
-Nothing revolutionary there, but add technology, differing working styles and people to the mix and it becomes more complex than just providing staff with meeting rooms and some breakout areas where they can simply collaborate to their hearts extent.
+Nothing revolutionary there, but add technology, differing working styles and people to the mix and it becomes more complex than just providing staff with meeting rooms and some breakout areas where they can simply collaborate to their heart’s extent.

-Designing a collaborative workplace requires understanding the company culture, the people that work there and then creating a space that reflects this.
+Designing a collaborative workplace requires understanding the company culture, and the people that work there and then creating a space that reflects this.
 A one size fits all office design that can be applied across companies and sectors while possible is simply wrong and will not work.